David Guas: Community service

-Guas once again applied the same community-driven spirit to get involved, independently and immediately with The Community Spoon, which provided fully prepared meals and groceries to Afghan refugees who have recently arrived in Northern Virginia.
-Guas and his dedicated team provided vegetarian meals to the Lutheran Social Services of the National Capital Area, which were dispersed to the refugee families in need.
-Coming with nothing but themselves, a freshly home-cooked meal is the most welcoming gesture to offer those who have suffered such a traumatic loss so that they may know that they are safe in their new found home, here, in the United States.
-For Guas, welcoming the Afghan refugees with home-cooked meals - made with respect to the traditional Afghan cuisine - was a way to address nutrition challenges among vulnerable refugees who have been abruptly moved from their homes.
+Guas became involved with The Community Spoon, an organisation providing prepared meals and groceries to Afghan refugees who had recently arrived in Northern Virginia.
+Working with his team, he supplied vegetarian meals to Lutheran Social Services of the National Capital Area, which distributed them to refugee families.
+The initiative focused on supporting newly arrived refugees through culturally considerate, home-cooked meals, addressing immediate nutritional needs following displacement from their homes.

 His efforts to combat food insecurity was recognized in 2020 by the Aspen Institute and Arlington County which named him a “Community Weaver,” and in 2021 he received the Good Neighbor Award from the Restaurant Association of Metropolitan Washington, DC.
 In 2021, Guas was selected as a member of the Food Security Task Force, in partnership with Arlington County Department of Human Services, developing an integrated food security system.
 And in 2022, Guas was honored with the Arlington County COVID Hero Award, which recognizes community members who have gone above and beyond to make sure their neighbors have been safe and supported throughout the pandemic.